thilinianjalika/XAI-Research-Project/README.md

 How to get a counterfactual rule generation-based explanation for the Logistic Regression classifier, when it handles non-linear relationship or greater data complexity in text classification?

-## Thilini Anjalika

-How to get a counterfactual rule generation-based explanation for the Random Forest classifier, when it becomes black box in text classification?

 ## Lakshani N.V.M.

 How to get a counterfactual rule generation-based explanation for the k-NN classifier, when it handle  Curse of Dimensionality problem in text classification?

 ## Individual Objectives

+## Thilini Anjalika

+Provide a novel model-specific, local  XAI solution to enhance the model interpretability of ensemble models focus on Random forest by developing a novel counterfactual rule generation mechanism related to the text classification domain.

 ## Sashini Devindi